 Why is pound cake so freakin’ good?
 Obviously the answer is butter, sugar and flour, but I’m still surprised each time I make it.
 The most basic ingredients make the most delicious dessert.
 This moist lemon pound cake is packed with fresh lemon flavor and a subtly sweet glaze.

-But the real kicker for the lemon pound cake is the glaze.
-It simply tops it all off.
+After baking, the result is a delicious lemon loaf.
+One way to make it even better is adding a sweet glaze!
 The sweet and tart lemon glaze adds an extra dose of lemon flavor without over doing it.

-Aside from having amazing lemon flavor, the texture of this cake is on point.
-It’s tender and dense while delivering a sweet, buttery taste in every bite.
+Aside from having amazing lemon flavor, the texture of this lemon loaf is on point.
+This lemon cake is tender and dense while delivering a sweet, buttery taste in every bite.

-To put it simply, this lemon pound cake is so good, you must add it to your list of desserts to try this spring!
+To put it simply, this moist lemon pound cake recipe is so good, you must add it to your list of desserts to try this spring!

 Lemon Pound Cake